An ideal first electric toothbrush

 Given GLEEM is owned by P&G, the same company who offers a 2 year warranty on their Oral-B models, this is surprising.

 I do suspect though, based on the standards P&G have, this should last a good amount of time.

 You can direct any questions you have to them by calling 1-855-210-8802.

 The GLEEM rechargeable has surprised me.
 It is a very good electric toothbrush that has the ability to compete with some of the best value brushes available on the market today.

 I shouldn’t be surprised, given that Procter and Gamble are the owners of GLEEM.
 They own Oral-B too.
 But, based on my testing of their AAA powered toothbrush, I had lower expectations.

-This rechargeable battery version is not perfect, I still think the Sonicare ProtectiveClean 4100 (view on Amazon) is a little better, but the differences are not drastic and GLEEM can serve as an excellent toothbrush for many people.
+This rechargeable battery version is not perfect, I still think the Oral-B Smart 1500 and Sonicare 4100 are better, but the differences are not drastic and GLEEM can serve as an excellent toothbrush for many people.

 All are approximates